Is Chinese a hard language to learn?

 Knowing the alphabet and characters of any language is the foremost step.

-Learning a new language can be difficult if the alphabet differs entirely from your mother tongue’s.
+Learning a new language can be difficult if the alphabet differs entirely from that of your mother tongue.
 This applies explicitly to learners whose native language follows a different script.

 All Chinese characters comprise a variety of elements known as radicals.
-The combination of these 214 radicals makes thousands of Hànzì (汉字), the alphabetic system used for writing Chinese.
+The combination of these 214 radicals yields thousands of Hànzì (汉字), the Chinese character set used for writing Chinese.

 A challenging aspect of learning this language is understanding how to read and write Chinese characters.
 This is because it uses “logograms,” which are single characters that can represent entire words.